-Place Your Charger In The Center Of The Charging Pad
+Place Your iPhone In The Center Of The Charging Pad

 In order to charge your iPhone wirelessly, make sure you’ve placed it directly in the center of your wireless charging pad.
 Sometimes your iPhone won’t charge wirelessly if it’s not on the center of the charging pad.

 Make Sure Your Wireless Charger Is Plugged In

 An unplugged wireless charging pad could very well be the reason why your iPhone is not charging wirelessly.
 Quickly make sure your charging pad is plugged!

 It’s important to keep in mind that the iPhones that can be wirelessly charged will only be able to with Qi-enabled charging pads.
 Your iPhone probably won’t charge wirelessly on a low-quality or knock-off brand charging pad.
 In step 9 of this article, we’ll recommend a high-quality, Qi-enabled iPhone wireless charging pad compatible with every iPhone.

 Update Your iPhone

 iPhone wireless charging was originally implemented by a iOS software update.
 If wireless charging is not working on your iPhone, you may just have to update your iPhone to enable its wireless charging functionality.

 To check for a software update, open Settings and tap General -> Software Update.
 If an iOS update is available, tap Download and Install.
 If no update is available, you’ll see the software version number and the phrase “Your iPhone is up to date.”